-Cameraman Shana, 23, was killed and soundman Wafa Abu Mizyed was wounded after they stopped their vehicle to film Israeli military forces several hundred feet away, Reuters reported.
-Shana was using a tripod-mounted camera when an Israeli tank fired on the men.
+Reuters cameraman Fadel Shana was killed and soundman Wafa Abu Mizyed was wounded after they stopped their vehicle to film Israeli military forces on April 16, 2008.
+Shana was using a tripod-mounted camera when an Israeli tank fired on the journalists.
 Eight other bystanders, most under the age of 16, were killed.

 Reuters and CPJ called for an independent investigation into the killing of Shana, saying that the military’s conclusion left numerous questions unanswered.

 Shana’s brother, Mohammed Shana, told CPJ in 2023 that he never received any answers, or any sort of apology, from the Israeli military.
 “They shot him because they didn’t want him to cover what was happening in that area.”

 A Reuters spokesperson told CPJ that the company remains “deeply saddened by the loss of our colleague Fadel Shana.”

 CPJ asked the IDF about Shana and other cases of IDF killings of journalists in an April 2023 email.
 The IDF did not respond to the query about Shana’s case but said “it sees great importance in preserving the freedom of the press and the professional work of journalists.”